xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 ```
 For an explanation why the code uses Service Locator pattern (`IoC.Resolve<>()`), please have look at this [tutorial](https://github.com/xhafan/coreddd/wiki/ASP.NET).

 As the ASP.NET Web Forms page code-behind is not a good fit to do TDD, we will ignore testing it.
-The source code of the new create ship implementation using DDD and CQRQ is available [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/LegacyWebFormsApp/WebFormsCoreDdd).
+The source code of the new create ship implementation using DDD and CQRS is available [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/LegacyWebFormsApp/WebFormsCoreDdd).
 You can find there other two Web Form pages to update a ship, and to list existing ships (listing existing ships is implemented using [queries](https://github.com/xhafan/coreddd/wiki/Queries)).
 You can compare the new implementation to the [legacy one](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/LegacyWebFormsApp/WebFormsAdoNet).

 ### <a name="rewrite_as_new_app"></a>Incrementally rewriting a legacy application problematic parts as a new ASP.NET Core MVC application